juanmanuel96/flask-mongodb/docs/mongo.md

 ## Importing the MongoDB instance

 In your app initialization file, you have to initialize your MongoDB instance after the Flask instance.
 After initialization, you can call the MongoDB instance directly like you would with the Flask instance.
 There is a caveat, though.
 This will not work with the app factory method or might raise import errors depending on how and where you make the import in your application.
-This methos is highly discouraged.
+This method is highly discouraged.

 # Using models at runtime

 While developing your application, you will want to use the models.
 There are ways for you to get a model and use it during runtime.
 This section will explain all of the different methods for getting the models and using them.

+## Importing the model

+You can import any of your models as you would import any other class in Python.
+To use the model simply initialize it and you can do all sorts of DB operations or model oprations with it.

 ## The `get_collection` method

-The MongoDB class has a method called `get_collection` which is used to get a model registered model instance.
+Another way is using the method `get_collection` which is used to get a model registered model instance.
 This method has one required parameter.
 It must be the class type of the instance you wish to get.
 For example, let's say you have a `BlogPost` model and registered it automatically as explained above.
 To get the registered model instance, you would call the `get_collection` method from the MongoDB instance and pass the class `BlogPost` as parameters.

 ```python
 from flask_mongodb import current_mongo